nviennot/rspec-console/README.md

 RSpec Console allows you to run your RSpec tests in a Rails console.
 Best served chilled with [irb-config](https://github.com/nviennot/irb-config).

+It is especially helpful when working with [jRuby](http://jruby.org/), because it will keep an active JVM running for you.
+This drastically reduces the feedback loop of doing TDD in jRuby -- and all without messing with nail-gun!

 ### Watch the screencast

 [![Watch the screencast!](https://s3.amazonaws.com/velvetpulse/screencasts/irb-config-screencast.jpg)](http://velvetpulse.com/2012/11/19/improve-your-ruby-workflow-by-integrating-vim-tmux-pry/)